Shaquille O’Neal files lawsuit against Las Vegas company for “Shaqtus” portrayal and other infringing activities

 Without commenting on the various issues involved in this claim, I will simply note that perhaps the circumstances giving rise to this lawsuit, if taken at face value, may explain why athletes are sometimes reluctant to sign autographs for “fans” who then try to exploit that autograph, photograph or brief interaction for commercial gain.

-No strangers to controversy or effective marketing tactics, PETA has launched a new advertisement featuring Michelle Obama, Oprah Winfrey, Carrie Underwood and Tyra Banks.
-One problem: PETA never got permission from the First Lady for her inclusion in the advertisement.
+PETA has launched a new advertisement featuring Michelle Obama, Oprah Winfrey, Carrie Underwood and Tyra Banks.
+PETA did not get permission from the First Lady for her inclusion in the advertisement.
 PETA’s response to the mounting criticism is that PETA “wouldn’t have sought” Obama’s permission because PETA “knows” the First Lady “can’t make such endorsements.”
-I use a series of quotation marks here to offset the littany of assumptions and conclusions that apparently went into PETA’s decision to use Michelle Obama without permission.
-Respecting relevant intellectual property laws can be inconvenient, and it sure can get in the way of an effective marketing campaign.
-Conversely, violating those laws can stir up a fair amount of media attention.
-Perhaps that was the plan all along?
 Here’s is a link to the story with an image of the advertisement: